Disclosure Requirements - Netherlands

 In order to comply with the legislation as mentioned below, customers entering into transactions in the Dutch domestic market, consent and are hereby deemed to consent to disclosure at the request of and to the issuer or its agent bank, the names, emails and addresses of the final beneficial owners together with details of their positions as described below.

-In addition, the aforesaid customers hereby give power of attorney to Clearstream Banking to provide to our depository, Clearstream Banking AG, Frankfurt (CBF) as defined in the Market Link Guide) or to our asset servicer BNP Paribas Securities Services or, as the case may be, to the Eligible Issuer or its agent all the required information as per the Corporate Governance Act.
+In addition, the aforesaid customers hereby give power of attorney to Clearstream Banking to provide to our depository, Clearstream Banking AG, Frankfurt (CBF) as defined in the Market Link Guide) or to our asset servicer BNP Paribas S.A. or, as the case may be, to the Eligible Issuer or its agent all the required information as per the Corporate Governance Act.
 This power of attorney is limited to the information which disclosure is mandatory under Dutch law and with respect to transactions on equities of Eligible Issuers ("Eligible Securities").

 There are, under Dutch law and the by-laws of Eligible Issuers, a number of ownership restrictions applicable to Eligible Securities.